 Extensions on Individual Assignments due to Symptom Flareup

-Extension on individual assignments during times of symptom flareups in consultation with professor based on design of course means there may be times when a student has a flare-up of symptoms of a disability and is not able to complete an individual assignment by the due date.
+Extension on individual assignments (except final course papers or graded exams) during times of symptom flareups in consultation with professor based on design of course means there may be times when a student has a flare-up of symptoms of a disability and is not able to complete an individual assignment by the due date.

 Extensions on group assignments are not reasonable given the impact on the group and class timelines.

 Extensions on assignments are different than an incomplete in a course.
 Extensions must be resolved as outlined in the accommodation letter.
 The professor, student, and the registrar's office should work together to determine when and if an incomplete is necessary.